vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 Chapter Twenty Here, another chapter is introduced with the purpose of showing the lifelong course to be followed after initiation (seṣavartana).

 That initiation, which is given to those worthy of knowledge for the purpose of steady attainment of purification, is also given to those unworthy of knowledge, but to them it is given for the purpose of attainment of liberation.
-This type of initiation is the sabija type.228 Thus, having given initiation, the teacher should instruct the disciple about the duty to be performed during the remaining period of his life. ___The duty for the rest of [the initiate's] life is threefold: indis pensable observances (nitya), occasional observances (naimittika), and those performed with a particular desire (kāmya).
+This type of initiation is the sabīja type.228 Thus, having given initiation, the teacher should instruct the disciple about the duty to be performed during the remaining period of his life. ___The duty for the rest of [the initiate's] life is threefold: indis pensable observances (nitya), occasional observances (naimittika), and those performed with a particular desire (kāmya).
 The last one is only observed by those desiring enjoyments (sādhaka) and therefore will not be described here.
 The nitya is the one which occurs regularly; the naimittika is the one by which one is able to attain oneness with the Lord.
 The auxiliaries to it are the prayers during the junctures (sandhyā) of the day, which are to be per formed on a daily basis, on the day of the festivals (parvadinam), and on the day of the offering of kusa grass (pavitrakam), etc.

 TANTRASĀRA 187